FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/building-businesses-for-the-future-of-the-decentralized-web.md

 ## Web3 Data Storage Use Cases

-> You can’t qualify as a Web3 startup if you aren’t already looking at how you handle the storage of data. - Jamie Burke, Outlier Ventures
+> "You can’t qualify as a Web3 startup if you aren’t already looking at how you handle the storage of data."
+>
+> — Jamie Burke, Outlier Ventures

 Filecoin and IPFS are general purpose platforms, so the range of use cases are wide: